binarykitchen/spider-detector/README.md

 ## What about Googlebot?

-Yp, Googlebot is able to deal with single page apps but this feature is pretty unstable.
+Yep, Googlebot is able to deal with single page apps but this feature is pretty unstable.
 Especially under AngularJS when hash fragments are disabled with `$locationProvider.html5Mode(true)`.
 That's why - against all odds - I have classified `googlebot` as a spider in this module.